vietstacker/Viettel-Digital-Talent-Program-2022/Practice-1/Vo-Minh-Thien-Long/Ubuntu-Virtual-Machine/README.md

 <a name='parallels'></a>
-## Using Parallels Desktop for Mac (Can use for Mac devices with ARM chip)
+## II.
+Using Parallels Desktop for Mac (Can use for Mac devices with ARM chip)

 <a name='parallels-overview'></a>
 ### Overview